cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 - uses all the infra components but is a managed service
 	- automatically handles capacity provisioning, load balancing, scaling, app health monitoring, instance config
 	- just the app code is the responsibility of the developer
-- still gives you full control over the ocnfig
+- still gives you full control over the config
 - free service (you pay for the underlying deployed services)
 - there's an EB CLI that helps working with beanstalk esp for deployment pipelines